Award-winning saxophonist and composer regularly performing and touring in Europe.

 Lubos Soukup has always been surrounded by music, and have had a strong wish to become a musician from his early childhood.
 After finishing the high school, he studied at three European conservatories, namely Jaroslav Ježek Conservatory in Prague, Karol Szymanowski Academy of Music in Katowice, and The Rhythmic Music Conservatory in Copenhagen.
 Each of the schools brought something new to his musical knowledge and helped him to form his current artistic approach.
 Moreover, they have inspired him to never stop exploring new sounds and music possibilities.

-Lubos Soukup has released ten albums with his own music.
+Lubos Soukup has released more than ten albums with his own music.
 His music was featured on two albums that were awarded the Czech Grammy Awards for the best jazz album of the year, namely Light Year by Inner Spaces (2012) and The Prague Six by Concept Art Orchestra (2015).
 In 2013, he released the album Through the Mirror, recorded with an ensemble of 14 musicians, which caught the attention of many Czech music experts immediately after it was released.
-For this year, Lubos Soukup has invited the New-York based guitarist Lionel Loueke to join Lubos Soukup Quartet for a European tour.
-The newly formed band will record a CD in Copenhagen.
-The album is expected to be released in the autumn of 2017.
+Last year, the album, titled Země (The Earth) was released.
+The jazz recording features guest appearances from guitarist Lionel Loueke, who brings a slightly African touch.

 Information for press